 Have you seen those Colour Psychology in Interior Design infographics on Pinterest?
 Black means sophistication, yellow means joy, etc. Again, all of them are cultural associations, biased by the person who created them.

 We all have personal experiences with colour and grow up in diverse cultures.
 Therefore, we can’t just wrap it all up into a guide knowing people will react to colours in different ways.
 No universal science-backed guide exists for colour psychology in interior design.

-Wait!
-I’m struggling to digest all this…
+OK, I’m struggling to digest all this…

 As she puts it (rather bluntly): “the popular press and the design community have promoted the oversimplification of the psychological responses to color.
 Many authors of guidelines tend to make sweeping statements that are supported by myths or personal beliefs.”
 O’Connor adds: “such claims exhibit fundamental flaws and often refer to outdated research without referring to current research findings.”

 And I get it.

 We are very good at giving external factors, such as colour, more importance than what they deserve.
 That’s because we’re desperate for meaning.
 Desperate to find answers that align with our beliefs.
-And we’re also masters at blocking everything that may not be so “convenient”.
+And we’re also masters at blocking everything that may not be so convenient.